Turkey's Erdogan ousts central bank governor as lira slides | Politics

 Erdogan, a self-described enemy of high interest rates, has repeatedly called for lower borrowing costs.
 Last weekend, he said Turkey was fighting an economic war against those squeezing it in "the devil's triangle of interest and exchange rates and inflation".
 Agbal had been finance minister from 2015 until 2018, when he was appointed to head the directorate of presidential strategy and budget.

-The AK Party official, speaking on condition of anonymity, said Agbal faced a "difficult test" at his new post, but that he was a "strong name" who could help alleviate some of the pressure on the lira.
-"We will see a stronger central bank governor," the official said.
-"The steps taken were unable to stop the rise in the exchange rate.
-Uysal was removed from his post...
-He received the bill, in a sense," the official said.
+An official from Erdogan's ruling AK Party said Agbal faced a "difficult test" at his new post, but that he was a "strong name" who could help alleviate some of the pressure on the lira.
+"We will see a stronger central bank governor," the official said, adding Agbal "will act smart".

-Agbal "will act smart" and is not seen as someone who would accept political direction, the person added.
-"It is a difficult post, but steps to stop the rapid rise in the exchange rate must be taken."
-Turkey, a G20 country and the largest economy in the Middle East, roared back from a recession last year on the back of surging domestic lending and state support for the lira - until the COVID-19 pandemic.

 Opposition parties criticised the move, saying it would strengthen Erdogan's influence and politicise the bank.
 "All we were missing was a party-tied central bank, and we got it.
 The central bank is now the AKP's," said Tahsin Tarhan, a lawmaker with the main opposition Republican People's Party.

+Agbal will face his first significant test on Nov.
+19 when the bank's monetary policy committee meets.
+"Agbal is a realist.
+He knows the market dynamics.
+His feet are on the ground.
+He must have gotten a promise for some room.
+He is not a person who is amateur enough to sit at this position otherwise," the senior official said.

-Umit Ozlale, chair of development policies at the opposition Iyi Party, said the government was putting "expiration dates" on all bureaucrats to "cover up their own sins".
-(Additional reporting by Jonathan Spicer and Tuvan Gumrukcu; Editing by Simon Cameron-Moore and Mark Heinrich)
+(Additional reporting by Jonathan Spicer and Tuvan Gumrukcu; Editing by Mark Heinrich)

 ALSO READ